ALEX CHADWICK, Host:

-Mr. AMAN CHHIPA (Prayer Leader): Well, I was nervous in the beginning.
+AMAN CHHIPA: Well, I was nervous in the beginning.
 Well, now I feel confident.
 Now, during - like after I come back from school, I say this can be easy.
 I can do it.
 There is no problem to it.
 When I get up there, I feel like I'm losing it.

 CHADWICK: You're little anxious when you actually have to...

 CHADWICK: Yeah.
 How big is the Koran?
 For someone who is not Islamic, how many verses and words?
 And how did you memorize it all?

 CHHIPA: Well, the Koran is contained of 114 chapters.
 And it has over 80,000 words.
 My dad enrolled me into a boarding school in Pennsylvania.
 And over there, I was enrolled and I studied eight and a half hours every day.
 And I came back.
 I didn't know that they would need me so early.
 It happened all of a sudden.
 So I thank Allah that he has given me this opportunity to lead the prayer.

 CHADWICK: You can't - in a service you wouldn't read from the Koran.
 You have to actually recite it from memory.